Here are some of the most commonly asked questions that we get about the FNCC.

 You can find pics of this contest on Dragon Con's Flickr profile at: www.flickr.com/photos/dragonconphotos Bear in mind that photos were taken by the Photo Ops team rather than Costuming Track and that they have the entire 4 days worth of pics to get uploaded.
 Often, they have them posted within a month after con but it may take longer.
 If pics aren't up by late November you might consider contacting: firstname.lastname@example.org.

 Judges need to know how the costume was constructed, designed, and/or created.
-They want to know what the inspiration was and how much work went into it.
+They want to know what the inspiration is and how much work went into it.
 Documenting (journaling) your creation process is an excellent way to show judges how much of your costume was your own design and creation.
-Documentation (in the form of a single word document or a PDF set to 8.5 x 11 paper so judges may print them) must be submitted online no later than August 19, 2019 at 11:59pm.
+Documentation (in the form of a single multi-page PDF or MS Word document set to 8.5 x 11 paper so judges may print them) must be submitted online no later than August 15 at 11:59pm.
 In your document you may include notes, photos, drawings, graphs, etc. so long as they are consolidated into a single document.
 You may also bring fabric samples with you to the event but make sure it is swatches that you are willing to part with.

-Upon completion of your online registration you will be given an email address in which to email your documentation to Costuming Track for our judges.
-Be respectful of the judges time: we ask that you consolidate all journals, photos, and other resource information into a single Word document (or PDF) that is set to 8.5 x 11 paper.
+Upon completion of your online registration you will be provided the link to submit your documentation to Costuming Track for our judges.
+Be respectful of the judges time: we ask that you consolidate all journaling, photos, and other resource information into a single multi-page PDF that is set to 8.5 x 11 paper.
 Please DO NOT send multiple attachments.
 So we may expedite the documentation portion of your judges scores, we simply CANNOT accept inappropriate documentation nor are we able to consolidate multiple documents into a single document for you.